NoobMaster2512/NoobMaster2512/README.md

 - 👋 Hi, I’m @NoobMaster2512
-- 👀 I’m interested in webdev, star wars and fast cars
+- 👀 I’m interested in web development and improving my skills
-- 🌱 I’m currently learning webdev
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on NOTHING!!!
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
-DONT.
+- - 📫 How to reach me ...
-- 😄 Pronouns: n/a
+- 😄 Pronouns:
-- ⚡ Fun fact: n/a
+- ⚡ Fun fact:

 <!---
 NoobMaster2512/NoobMaster2512 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.